sinjinablueshirt/reverb_frontend/README.md

 Pikachu as a result goes to Reverb with the goal of getting diverse, easily parseable feedback on his brass, wind, and percussion parts so that he can later go on to iterate on his piece.

 Once logging in, Pikachu finds himself on the Home Page.
 Pikachu clicks on the + button under his music to navigate to the Upload Page.
 Pikachu titles his piece and gives a description, saying that this is his first ever full composition.
 Under the description, Pikachu adds the tags: woodwind, brass, percussion.
-Pikachu uploads a pdf of the score on the right side.
+Pikachu uploads a pdf of the score.
 He designates his piece as public so that he can get as many suggestions as possible.
 He clicks post to let others see his work

 *A few days later*

 Pikachu logs back onto Reverb and checks his home page.
 He clicks on his composition which is in his music list.
 On the View Page, he looks to the bottom right to take a look at any comments that others left.
 He can see a dozen comments.
 He sees tags like "difficult" and "awkward" specifically paired with the percussion tag.
 This lets Pikachu know that he needs to take a deeper look at his percussion parts when reworking his composition.
 He is glad that he was able to determine what he needs to work on on these parts that he is less familiar with.

-Pikachu clicks on the edit button on the View Page to navigate to the Upload page, where he switches his piece to private so that no other comments come in while he's working on his second iteration.

 ## Bulbasaur's Journey (Commenter)